jdart1/arasan-chess/doc/BUILD.md

 Visual Studio versions, install Visual C++ 2012 Professional (available from my.visualstudio.com), and then re-install any more recent Visual Studio release you may have.

-## Building with Intel C++

-You can also use the Intel C++ compiler but a recent version is required, at least version 13.0.
-Use the alternate Makefile if your compiler is Intel C++, like this:

-nmake -f Makefile.icl popcnt-profiled

-Note: Intel C++ does not support Windows Xp.

 ## Building the Arasan Windows GUI